lawliet89/comment-when-approved-action/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         COMMENT: "Awesome!"
         REACTION: "heart"
+        TRIGGER_LABELS: "some label"
 ```

 Environment Variables:
 - `COMMENT`: Required.
 The content of the comment
 - `REACTION`: Optional.
 The [github reaction](https://developer.github.com/v3/reactions/#reaction-types) to be added to the comment
+- `TRIGGER_LABELS`: Optional.
+Only pull requests with these labels will trigger this action.
+Labels should be separated by a comma.

 ## Demo
 <img src="https://github.com/basisai/comment-when-approved-action/raw/master/asset/example.png" width="540">